larigiba/larigiba/README.md

 ### Machine Learning

 I am really passionate about Machine Learning.
-I did several projects before, including <a href="https://github.com/larigiba/neural_networks_from_scratch_python">implementing neural networks from scratch in NumPy</a>, <a href="https://github.com/larigiba/betterrecycling"> and developing a smart recycling system on a Raspberry Pi using CNNs in PyTorch</a>, <a href="https://larigiba.com/chatbot/">
+I did several projects before, including <a href="https://github.com/larigiba/neural_networks_from_scratch_python">implementing neural networks from scratch in NumPy</a>, and <a href="https://github.com/larigiba/betterrecycling"> developing a smart recycling system on a Raspberry Pi using CNNs in PyTorch</a>.
 In high school, I have won several highly prestigious awards through my work in the field of machine learning.
 In addition, I worked as a research assistant at the Fraunhofer institute for technical and economical mathematics for 2.5 years in high school and at the start of my degree.

 ### Teaching